ravens/diag-logger/README.md

 * fix concatenated messages parsing by check the length advertized in the ota header.
 At the moment only the first one is parsed.
 * dump the binary into a PCAP using DLT like the [srsLTE](https://github.com/srsLTE/srsLTE/blob/4762483396fdaff86b16988a0e2527334fc57136/lib/include/srslte/common/pcap.h) folks, or use GSMTAP like diag-parser.

+[13/02/2019] If you look for a more mature project [Scat](https://github.com/fgsect/scat) is probably what you should look for..

 ## related projects

 * [Osmocom wiki](https://osmocom.org/projects/quectel-modems/wiki/Diag) : a wiki page describing the protocol.